 - Full foam insulation, just like a commercial freezer.

-- High quality covers that seal tightly around the edges, and have heat seals around the edges and at the seam.
+- High-quality covers that seal tightly around the edges, and have heat seals around the edges and at the seam.

-- Expertly-engineered plumbing that allows for smaller motors, which draw less energy, yet pump almost twice the volume (gallons per minute) than most of the competitors.
+- Expertly-engineered plumbing allows for smaller motors, which draw less energy, yet pump almost twice the volume (gallons per minute) than most of the competitors.
 After all, when you’re sitting in the tub, what you’re feeling on your back is not horsepower, but water volume, or gallons per minute.

 - 84% of the heat generated by the pumps is transferred into the water, giving you free heat.